yeyuqiang/OAP/oap-mllib/README.md

 Generally, our common system requirements are the same with Intel® oneAPI Toolkit, please refer to [here](https://software.intel.com/content/www/us/en/develop/articles/intel-oneapi-base-toolkit-system-requirements.html) for details.

 Intel® oneAPI Toolkits (Beta) components used by the project are already included into JAR package mentioned above.
-There is no extra installs for cluster nodes.

-### Installation
-We have provided a Conda package which will automatically install dependencies needed by OAP, you can refer to [OAP-Installation-Guide](../../../docs/OAP-Installation-Guide.md) for more information.
-If you have finished [OAP-Installation-Guide](../../../docs/OAP-Installation-Guide.md), you can find compiled OAP jars in `/root/miniconda2/envs/oapenv/oap_jars/`.
+If you have finished [OAP-Installation-Guide](../docs/OAP-Installation-Guide.md), you can find compiled Intel MLlib jar `oap-mllib-x.x.x-with-spark-x.x.x.jar` in `/root/miniconda2/envs/oapenv/oap_jars/`, then there is ***no extra installations*** for cluster nodes.

 ### Spark Configuration